 This is a Windows console application for calculating isotope distributions for molecules.
 It is suitable for automation using a script as all parameters are specified on the command line and there is no subsequent user interaction.
 It is designed to work with both small molecules, proteins and other macromolecules, and can cope with most elements and isotopes.
 The element definitions are provided in a separate text file, which can easily be edited to allow for isotopically labelled compounds.
 The output is to the console by default, but can be redirected to a file, and consists of pairs of mass and abundance values.

 To use the software, just download the zip archive, and extract the files.
-Start up the windows command prompt (under accessories on the Start Menu on XP, or type cmd in the search box under later Windows versions) then cd to the directory where you unpacked the files.
+Start up the windows command prompt (type cmd in the search box) then cd to the directory where you unpacked the files.
 Then run by typing:

 There are various other options: